 ABOR TRIBAL CONSULTATION POLICY

 ABOR 1-118 requires that all human and non-human research projects, including both unfunded and funded sponsored projects, University of Arizona Foundation initiatives, contracts, intra-university agreements, and other instruments related to tribal engagement must be supported by documented evidence of consultation and approval (ABOR 1-118 B(2)(b)).
+In compliance with ABOR's policy, the University of Arizona has established guidelines regarding consultation.
+For the complete UA guidelines, see <UA Consultation Guidelines>.

 The following is a list of research or institutional engagement activities where documentation of consultation is required: